 Kids under 16 can become members of our club for FREE, and take part in all of our activities including those mentioned below.
-Students over 16 have annual dues of only $15.00.
+Students (16 – 23 AND still in school) have annual dues of only $20.00.

-Since FREE club membership entitles them to college scholarship money, a chance at a Lifetime Fishing license, a week at the Bryant Pond 4H Learning Center, and a host of other benefits, why aren’t all of the kids you know members?
+Since FREE club membership provides an opportunity for college scholarship money, a chance at a Lifetime Fishing license, a week at the Bryant Pond 4H Learning Center, and a host of other benefits, why aren’t all of the kids you know members?

 “The Incredible Hulls” is a co-ed youth trap team sponsored by our club.
 We waive the trap fees, and provide a wonderful venue for this terrific sport.
 We are blessed with super, highly trained instructors, and an enthusiastic group of young people that are gaining wide acclaim.